mjtkeijsers/HomeAutomate/README.md

-# HomeAutomate
+# Basic Power monitor

-Home Automation on Raspberry pi build around **Youles**, Influx, Grafana, Python, cron
+Home Automation on Raspberry pi build around **Youless** (see https://www.youless.nl/home.html), Influx, Grafana, Python, cron

 This little project aims to build a dashboard on home gas and power use.
 When complete it shows 5 graphs: